-Brigstowe are proud and thankful to have varied and skilled board of trustees managing the overall strategic direction of the organisation.
+Brigstowe are proud and thankful to have a skilled board of trustees from various disciplines and backgrounds managing the overall strategic direction of the organisation.
 Here’s a little about each of them.

 James Brereton – Acting Chair of the Board of Trustees

 Born in Bristol, James completed his secondary education at the city’s Cathedral School and took A Levels at St Mary Redcliffe and Temple School.
-Having graduated with a degree in Human Resource Management from the University of Kent at Canterbury, James returned to the West Country in the late 1990s to work for Bristol City Council – in human resources.
-Following spells at English Heritage (now Historic England) from 2008 and Gloucester City Council from 2010 (both in human resources) James re-joined Bristol City Council in 2013.
+Having graduated with a degree in Human Resource Management from the University of Kent at Canterbury, James returned to the West Country in the late 1990s to work for Bristol City Council, in human resources.
+Following spells at English Heritage (now Historic England) from 2008 and Gloucester City Council from 2010 (both in human resources), James re-joined Bristol City Council in 2013.
 James lived in Bristol for a decade until 2016, during which time he was governor of one (and briefly two) local primary schools.
 Having been a carer for someone living with HIV for a number of years, James came to know Brigstowe in the late 2000s and joined the Management Committee (now Board of Trustees) as a trustee in 2012.
-After 5 years as Chair of Trustees, and having recently “escaped to the country”, James is preparing to hand over the Chair’s reins but plans to continue as a trustee.
+After 5 years as Chair of Trustees, and having recently ‘escaped to the country’, James is preparing to hand over the Chair’s reins, while retaining a role as a trustee.

 Diane has been a trustee for Brigstowe since 2002 when the project operated as a landlord and was just embarking on developing a Housing Related Floating Support Service.
-She had been working in Social Housing for 20 years in roles relating to Practice and service development, Information Services and Training and Development and had during that time worked in the HIV organisational lead team for service development and Training and Development of staff in relation to HIV and AIDS.
+She had been working in Social Housing for 20 years in roles relating to Practice and Service Development, Information Services and Training & Development, during which time she worked in the HIV organisational lead team for Service Development and Training & Development of staff, in relation to HIV and AIDS.
 More recently Diane has been working in Senior Operation roles in the Social Care sector.

 She is a member of the Chartered Institute of Housing and gained an MSc in Management Development and Organisational Change in 2004.

-Diane is interested in the Visual Arts and have a BA Hons with the Open University.
-She enjoys making ceramics, gardening, designing and making jewelry and some interest in photography.
+Diane is interested in the visual arts and holds a BA (Hons.) with the Open University.
+She enjoys making ceramics, gardening, designing and making jewelry and has some interest in photography.

 Alison is originally from Manchester and studied history at Bristol University.
-Following university she worked for an accountants then Bristol City Council in a variety of teams—including managing benefits, homelessness, rents, repairs and now tenancy management which includes lettings and tackling antisocial behavior.
-She is also responsible for a youth project that includes refugees and care leavers Alison brings useful knowledge of housing and commissioning.
-She also enjoys watching football.
+Following university she worked for an accountancy firm, then Bristol City Council in a variety of teams, including managing benefits, homelessness, rents, repairs and now tenancy management, which includes lettings and tackling antisocial behavior.
+She is also responsible for a youth project that includes refugees and care leavers.
+Alison brings useful knowledge of housing and commissioning.
+When she is not busy working, Alison enjoys watching football.

 Simon has over 10 years fundraising and marketing experience in the voluntary sector and is currently the Individual Giving & Legacy Manager for Above & Beyond.
 Born in Bristol, he is passionate about the city and equality.

 He is a qualified chef and ran his own restaurant and catering company for several years.
 He is also a trained motivational speaker and the Chair of the Ethnic Minority Group for THT South West.
-He is involved in lobbying with MPs regarding HIV issues.
-He works with young people from a variety of backgrounds.
+Henroy is involved in lobbying with MPs regarding HIV issues and works with young people from a variety of backgrounds.

 Sheila was born and educated in Zimbabwe.
 She has been a qualified nurse for 24 years both in Africa and in the UK.
-Sheila worked for 2 years in HIV and AIDS awareness in Zimbabwe with special interest in mother to baby transmission and management of positive under 5s.
+Sheila worked for 2 years in HIV and AIDS awareness in Zimbabwe with special interest in mother-to-baby transmission and management of HIV+ under 5s.

 Dominic Eastham – Treasurer

 Dominic is a not-for-profit accountant.
-In his own words “trying to make the world a better place one spreadsheet at a time.”
+In his own words, he is ‘trying to make the world a better place one spreadsheet at a time’.